 AS198 is a three-credit course designed to assist first-year students in the transition to college.
-The course counts as an elective credit and helps at-risk students develop academic and personal skills to smooth the transition to college academics and culture.
+The course is taught by faculty with specialized training and counts as an elective credit.

 The subject of the class is SUCCESS… what success is for your student personally and how your student can achieve it.